Fairblock/docs/docs/welcome/quickstart/chain_dev_quickstart/orbit_chain_setup.md

 This command will regenerate your `nitro-node` docker image locally.
 This will be used next to get an updated WASM Module Root (since you have added the pre-compile aspects).

-## 2. compile the new image with WASM module root
+## 2. Compile the New Image with WASM Module Root

 <!-- TODO - complete / update the WASM module root part of this tutorial.
 Backburning it for now.
 I need to go through it again (including part b and c).
 Because for the regular orbit chain, it looks like I didn't update the nitro-node I was running with the WASM Module Root, so I have to try that to ensure it is all working properly. -->